AndrejErjavec/Calendarsync/README.md

 ## Solution
 This service downloads the iCalendar file on request and serves it as ```text/plain```.

-The code has been forked and chenged to fit my needs.
-I use docker to host small applications so I created a ```docker-compose.yml``` file that enables easy and quick deployment on environments using Docker and Docker Compose.
+The code has been forked and changed to fit my needs.
+I use Docker to host small applications so I created a ```docker-compose.yml``` file that enables easy and quick deployment on environments using Docker and Docker Compose.